guertinlab/Nascent_RNA_Methods/README.md

 ```
 \normalsize
 ## Complexity and theoretical read depth
-The proportion of PCR duplicates in the library will affect how much additional sequencing is require to achieve a target number of concordantly aligned reads.
+The proportion of PCR duplicates in a library affects how many additional raw sequencing reads are required to achieve a target number of concordantly aligned reads.
 We developed `fqComplexity` to serve two purposes: 1) calculate the number of reads that are non-PCR duplicates as a metric for complexity, and 2) provide a formula and constants to calculate the theoretical read depth that will result in a user-defined number of concordant aligned reads.
 The proportion of reads that are PCR duplicates is related to read depth.
-At very low read depth nearly all reads are unique and you asymptotically approach the actual PCR duplicate rate at very high read depth.
-We calculate PCR duplicate rate using the FASTQ file with adapter/adapter products and small inserts removed.
-The FASTQ file is subsampled into deciles and the intermediate files are deduplicated.
-We print the the input and deduplicated counts to the `${name}_complexity.log` file.
-The R code fits an asymptotic regression model to the data.
-Finally we, plot the data and the model and print the total number of unique reads at a read depth of 10 million (Figure 2A).
-We recommend that at least 7.5 million reads of 10 million are unique (i.e. 75% of reads are unique if you were to align exactly 10 million reads).
+At very low read depth nearly all reads are unique; at very high read depth the observed fraction of duplicates approaches the true PCR duplicate rate of the library.
+We calculate the PCR duplicate rate using the processed FASTQ file without adapter/adapter ligation products or small inserts.
+The FASTQ file is randomly subsampled to read depths of 10%, 20%, 30%,...,100%, and the intermediate files are deduplicated.
+We print the total and deduplicated counts for each subsample to the `${name}_complexity.log` file.
+The R script fits an asymptotic regression model and plots the model and data (Figure 2A).
+We recommend that at least 75% of reads are unique at a read depth of 10 million.

 \scriptsize